Nathaniel Eaton: Religious convictions

-Nathaniel Eaton's troubles seemed to mount, however, after he graduated from the Jesuit Missionary University.
-Thus, he left for England around 1652, where he had already been accepted back by the Church of England and honoured as both a vicar and rector (cf. supra), though obviously he had his scruples, and was said to waver back and forth between devotions to his newly found home and that of his former, which he could never return to.
+Eaton left for England around 1652, where he had already been accepted back by the Church of England and honoured as a parish priest, though obviously he had his scruples, and was said to waver between devotion to his newly found home and that to his former.

-In all likelihood, that "back and forthedness" and covering up set up a scenario of confusion, which seems to have also confused every recordkeeper involved.
-Ironically, Eaton died in 1674 in King's Bench Prison, where he had been incarcerated for a similar debt: quite probably the same £100 debt from which he had already been given relief.
-Also, his imprisonment coincided with the restoration of the Stuart Throne, and was likely reposted on an old list that King Charles II's father had kept concerning those of lingering or questionable indebtedness.
+In all likelihood, that "back and forthedness" and covering up set up a scenario of confusion, which seems to have confused every recordkeeper involved.
+Eaton died in 1674 in King's Bench Prison, where he had been incarcerated for a similar debt: quite probably the same £100 debt from which he had already been given relief.
+His imprisonment coincided with the Stuart Restoration, and was likely reposted on an old list that King Charles II's father had kept concerning those of lingering or questionable indebtedness.
 He was given a burial service on 11 May 1674 at St George the Martyr, Southwark, Surrey, England.

 Confusion with Nathaniel Heaton of Boston

 There was also Nathaniel (H)eaton, Heaten, wife, Elizabeth and children, who emigrated on the Griffin with William and Anne Marbury Hutchinson landing on 18 September 1634 in the town of Boston, but who spelled his name "Heaton".
-This Nathaniell Heaten was made free on 25 May 1636.
-Nathaniel Eaton of this article had not yet arrive in the Massachusetts Bay.
-He arrived on the Hector on 26 June 1637, cited above.
-Nathaniel Eaton, subject of this article, was made a Freeman on 9 June 1638.
+This Nathaniel Heaten was made free on 25 May 1636.
+Nathaniel Eaton of this article only arrived on the Hector on 28 June 1637, and was made a Freeman on 9 June 1638.
 In 1903 a series of plans of Boston, showing existing ways and owners of property from 25 December 1630 to 25 December 1645 inclusive was published showing the work of cartographer, George Lamb.
 In these maps #98, Nathaniel Eaton is cited as a property owner in Boston from 1638 to 1645.
 The subject of this article, Nathaniel Eaton, was known to have left Cambridge in the fall of 1639 and relocated to Virginia by 1640.
 The Nathaniel Eaton cited in the Lamb map collection is most likely Nathaniel Heaton.
-This error may have caused further conflation of two distinctly separate individuals, Nathaniel Heaton (Boston), and Nathaniel Eaton, the subject of this article from Cambridge.
+This error may have caused further conflation of two individuals, Nathaniel Heaton (Boston), and Nathaniel Eaton (Cambridge).
 In The Crooked and Narrow Streets of the Town of Boston – 1630–1822 [note 185] by Annie Haven Thwing, Nathaniel Heaton is accurately cited.